-Below are best practice steps that merge action need to follow.
+- Below are the best practice steps that merge action needs to follow.

-git fetch <remote>: Before merge, pull the latest remote repository code.
+git fetch <remote>: Before the merge, pull the latest remote repository code.

 git merge <branch>: Merge the specified branch to the current branch.

-In general, after the merge, conflict may arise, which needs to be resolved manually.
-This is mainly because two users have modified the same area of the same file.
-As shown in the figure below, it needs to be removed manually
+- In general, after the merge, conflict may arise, which needs to be resolved manually.
+This is mainly because two users have modified the same area of the same file, it needs to be removed manually.

-Rebase is another option for merging.
-At the beginning, we are on the new branch, if we execute
+- Rebase is another option for merging.
+In the beginning, we are on the new branch, if we execute the command

-git rebase dev command, then the new commit on the new branch is repeated on the master branch, and finally checkout switches back to the new branch.
+git rebase dev, then the new commit on the new branch is repeated on the master branch, and finally checkout switches back to the new branch.
 This is the same as merge, where the branches before and after merging have not changed.

 2.7 The difference between rebase and merge.

-Now we have two branches,test and master, which are submitted as follows.
+- Now we have two branches, test & master, which are submitted as follows.